ivpk/uapi/openapi/docs.md

    In addition to access token validation performed on Gateway, Agent interprets given scope values and ensures, that Client has access to the requested Resource.

+   Agent might require User authorization level token and refuse request if client acts on itself.

 4. Finally Agent transforms an UAPI request into a protocol, that is understood by a Resource, retrieves data and transforms result back to UAPI.